-In December 2016, the Government announced that it had identified an estimated N2 to N3 trillion in Government arrears toward third parties, including construction contractors, suppliers of goods and services and state governments, that had accumulated as budgeted expenditure liabilities under previous administrations (for services already rendered to the Government).
+In December 2016, the Government announced that it had identified an estimated $\aleph 2$ to $\aleph 3$ trillion in Government arrears toward third parties, including construction contractors, suppliers of goods and services and state governments, that had accumulated as budgeted expenditure liabilities under previous administrations (for services already rendered to the Government).
 Such claims are expected to be verified and negotiated as appropriate.
 In order to settle the arrears, the administration of President Buhari has indicated that it intends to reclassify them as public debt through the issuance of promissory notes in 2018.
 Such promissory notes are expected to be liquidated pursuant to sinking fund provisions to be made in the federal budget from 2018.
 Going forward, the promissory notes will be recorded as public domestic debt by the Federal Government, thereby increasing Nigeria's total debt stock significantly.
-The Federal Executive Council approved the settlement of discounted obligations with a total value of \(\frac{1}{12}\).7 trillion in August 2017.
+The Federal Executive Council approved the settlement of discounted obligations with a total value of $\aleph 2.7$ trillion in August 2017.
 The obligations will be settled through the issuance of promissory notes, which will have liquid asset status, to the creditors over a 3-year period.
-The Notes are to be redeemed over 10 years from budgetary provisions.
+The promissory notes are to be redeemed over 10 years from budgetary provisions.
 A request will be forwarded to the National Assembly to approve the settlement of the arrears and the issuance of the securities for their settlement.
+Of the $\aleph 2.7$ trillion approved by the Federal Executive